 If you think that your family might qualify based on the homeowner criteria, call the Habitat Brant-Norfolk office at (519) 759-8600 to receive an application form for housing.

 Complete our online Form, and we will contact you to arrange a meeting.
 All information provided to Habitat Brant-Norfolk is confidential.

 Mortgage income, donations, no-interest loans and income from fundraising activities are constantly recycled to support the construction of more houses.

 How does Habitat relate to government?

-Habitat for Humanity Brant has received grants from local municipalities to pay for land, development charges, and, in some cases, servicing of the projects.
+Habitat for Humanity Brant-Norfolk has received grants from local municipalities to pay for land, development charges, and, in some cases, servicing of the projects.

 It’s true there are numerous housing developments throughout the region.
 However, there is currently an affordable housing crisis in this region.
-Today, many low-income working families are spending more than 50% of their income on rental housing that’s both substandard and unsafe.
+Today, many low-income working families are spending more than 70% of their income on rental housing that’s both substandard and unsafe.
 Housing and living costs are also rising much faster than family incomes.
-Someone working a steady job at minimum wage will gross a little more than $14,000 per year.

 How much does it cost to sponsor a home?

 It currently costs about $75,000 to sponsor a Habitat for Humanity Brant-Norfolk build depending on the cost of land.
 The homes built are decent homes that families can afford to purchase.
 Habitat believes in building good quality, well-constructed homes without expensive options.

 Habitat for Humanity Brant-Norfolk is a unique charity because every fundraising dollar goes directly into home construction.
 Also, Habitat Brant-Nrofolk holds each mortgage issued to family partners.
 Therefore, the payments made towards the loans are recycled back in the pool of funds available to build more homes.